 Edelman adds, “Even with decreasing population of high-school age students in Montana, there is still plenty of opportunity for MSU Billings and other institutions in the state.
 We will continue to promote the value of higher education to untapped markets.
 Examples include the 39 percent of high school students who don’t progress to college after graduation, and 21 percent of Montanans who have attended some college, but have not earned a degree.
 We are working to reduce the barriers for these learners to further their education.”

 The Montana University System will present comprehensive enrollment information for all institutions at the Board of Regents meeting on November 15-16 in Missoula.

-For more information or questions, please contact Shannon Wilcox, Director of University Relations and Communications, at 657-2243 or email@example.com; or Kelsi Gambill, Communications Specialist, at 657-2269 or Kelsi.Gambill@msubillings.edu.
+For more information or questions, please contact Shannon Wilcox, Director of University Communications and Marketing, at 657-2243 or firstname.lastname@example.org; or Kelsi Gambill, Communications Specialist, at 657-2269 or Kelsi.Gambill@msubillings.edu.